lextoumbourou/notes/content/intro-to-data-science-udacity-review.md

 Coefficient of determination (r^2), covered next, allows you to determine how effective your model is.
 The programming exercise was fairly straight forward, just covering a mathematical formula to Python code.

 Concludes with an appetite whetener for other algorithms for linear regression and some additional considerations.

+## Lesson 4

+Begins with a question: "what is information visualization?"
+Covers some ideas around how to do effective data visulations.
+Then provides a wonderful example of a clear, information visualization using [Charles Minard's flow map of Napoleon's March](http://en.wikipedia.org/wiki/File:Minard.png).
+Next a discussion around the "ingredients" to a good dataset.

+Interviews a guy called Don Dini, he says "humans are hard-wired to receive things in story form" so one should "craft a narrative" to make the dataset more "compelling" and one should "know (their) audience".
+Another chap called Rishiraj Pravahan who says make it into a story so that even people who aren't familiar with the media will appreciate it.

+Followed by a discussion around Visual Encodings covering the different types of visual queues one could use for representing data: position (line chart), length (bar chart) and angle (pie chart).
+The question around perception of visual queues was fairly unclear.

+The section on Plotting in Python covered using ggplot over Matlabplot, for a number of reasons (looks nicer, has a "grammar of graphics", works well with pandas), though there were a heap of problems with ggplot due to its apparently lack of maturity.

+Different data types was covered.
+Numeric data - any data point that has exact data (quantitative data), can be categorised into discrete (whole numbers - player's number of home runs) or continous (can fall anywhere in a range).
+Categorical data - position, hometown, team etc. Time series - data collected via repeated measurements over time.

+An example of a bad use of scales was used.
+Interesting to see misleading graphs at work.

+The latter half of the video walkthrough an example of charting some real-world baseball data.
+I enjoyed how we went step-by-step through building the visulation highlight what worked about the chart-type and what needed improvement.
+Starting with a scatterplot of the data, moving to a line-chart, then to a LOESS curve (a form of weighted regression), then onto multivariate data.

+Rishraj's advice was: learn the tools and use them in the correct way.
+Don's advice was more about learning as many mathematical tools as possible.

+## Lesson 5

+The MapReduce lesson was pretty brief.
+I'd imagine for someone not familar with the content, it'd be near impossible to have a decent sense of what it does.
+Though it's hard to say.
+I've completed the Udacity Map/Reduce lesson and felt pretty comfortable with the material.

+The lesson begun with an overview of where Map/Reduce is useful (huge datasets!).
+Talks about Map/Reduce artictecure, then covers some examples of performing Map/Reduce to perform basic word counts.
+Then on writing a reducer.

+The example moved away using the baseball dataset to one of Aadhar data - the national Indian identification system.

+Closest with a brief overview of the MapReduce ecosystem, covering mostly Pig.
+Then concludes with an intro to the final project.

+## What was good about it.

+* Pretty phenemominal course.
+Very diverse range of stuff covered.